AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Experimentation

-We evaluate AHCPTQ against baselines such as BRECQ~\cite{Brecq}, QDrop~\cite{Qdrop}, and PTQ4SAM~\cite{PTQ4SAM}, with results summarized in Table~\ref{Table_Exp_Result} across four types of detectors.
-For SAM-L and SAM-H models, other baselines exhibit significant accuracy drops in the W5A5 configuration, while AHCPTQ reduces the mAP loss to within 2\%.
-In the W4A4 configuration, where other baselines struggle to achieve basic functionality, AHCPTQ restores mAP to approximately 80\% of the FP32 performance, particularly for SAM-H. For instance, AHCPTQ improves DINO’s mAP from 43.8\% to 47.6\% in the W5A5 configuration of SAM-H and from 2.3\% to 36.6\% in the W4A4 configuration of SAM-L, surpassing all baselines by a large margin.
-In the challenging SAM-B model, AHCPTQ doubles the mAP compared to PTQ4SAM in the W5A5 configuration, reduces the mAP loss to below 3\% in W6A6, and restores mAP to a usable level in W4A4.
-For example, AHCPTQ improves H-DETR’s mAP by PTQ4SAM from 2.8\% to 14.1\%, 16.9\% to 32.1\%, and 30.7\% to 36.6\% in W4A4, W5A5, and W6A6 configurations, respectively.
-These results indicate that AHCPTQ consistently surpasses baselines, addressing the challenges identified in Sec.~\ref{Subsection_Challenges_of_SAM_Quantization} and advancing SAM quantization to lower bit-widths with superior effectiveness.
+We evaluate AHCQ-SAM against baselines such as BRECQ~\cite{Brecq}, QDrop~\cite{Qdrop}, and PTQ4SAM~\cite{PTQ4SAM}, with results summarized in Tab.~\ref{Table_Exp_Result} across four types of detectors.
+We did not compare with SAQ-SAM~\cite{zhang2025saq} because it contains a code bug (please see their code repo.).
+We also emphasize that our AHCQ-SAM complements the SAQ-SAM.
+For SAM-L and SAM-H models, existing methods suffer from significant accuracy degradation in the 5-bit configuration.
+For instance, while PTQ4SAM incurs a 3.5\% mAP drop for 5-bit SAM-H with Faster R-CNN, AHCQ-SAM narrows this gap to a mere 0.7\%.
+Similarly, for 5-bit SAM-H using YOLOX, AHCQ-SAM limits the performance loss to 0.7\%, significantly outperforming the 3.9\% drop observed in PTQ4SAM.
+The superiority of AHCQ-SAM is even more pronounced in the 4-bit configuration, where baselines struggle to maintain functional utility.
+Notably, with H-DETR as the detector, AHCQ-SAM restores the mAP of 4-bit SAM-L and SAM-H from a 2.6\% and 7.1\% to a robust 34.0\% and 37.0\%, respectively.
+Similarly, when paired with DINO, AHCQ-SAM elevates the mAP for 4-bit SAM-L and SAM-H from 2.3\% and 8.9\% to 40.2\% and 42.4\%, respectively.
+These results clearly demonstrate that AHCQ-SAM surpasses all baselines by a substantial margin, particularly in low-bit configurations.
+In the challenging SAM-B, AHCQ-SAM consistently achieves superior results.
+It doubles the mAP compared to PTQ4SAM in the 5-bit, restricts the loss to approximately 1\% in 6-bit, and recovers mAP to a usable level in 4-bit.
+Specifically, for SAM-B with H-DETR, AHCQ-SAM improves mAP from 2.8\%, 16.9\%, and 30.7\% to 20.7\%, 33.7\%, and 37.2\% for 4-bit, 5-bit, and 6-bit configurations, respectively.
+Similar performance gains are observed using the DINO detector, where AHCQ-SAM increases the mAP from 1.9\%, 17.6\%, and 35.1\% to 21.2\%, 38.0\%, and 42.7\% for 4-bit, 5-bit, and 6-bit configurations, respectively.
+These results indicate that AHCQ-SAM consistently surpasses baselines, addressing the challenges identified in previous studies and advancing SAM quantization to lower bit-widths with superior effectiveness.